 Our in-person ESI PD provided a dynamic group learning environment and a shared experience to build community, which helped pinpoint individual teacher concerns and confusions and allowed us to focus on a specific framework for science instruction that preservice teachers were implementing.
 By combining the online mentor modules and an in-person ESI PD, the hybrid format resulted in effective PD for cooperating teachers mentoring novice science teachers.

 Researchers have called for empirical evidence that demonstrates links between mentoring practice and novice teachers’ learning and ability to support for students’ learning (Berry, 2005; Cochran-Smith, 2005; Darling-Hammond, 2006; Goodwin et al., 2016; Jarvis, McKeon, Coates, & Vause, 2001).
-Effective mentoring strategies are also increasingly important for supervising teachers and teacher education programs, as the NGSS (NGSS Lead States, 2013) and EdTPA [CITATION] require mentor teachers to provide additional support to novice teachers.
+Effective mentoring strategies are also increasingly important for supervising teachers and teacher education programs, as the NGSS (NGSS Lead States, 2013) and EdTPA (Stanford Center for Assessment Learning and Equity, 2014) require mentor teachers to provide additional support to novice teachers.
 Our research efforts to develop and investigate innovative approaches to improve how mentor teachers support their preservice mentees have the potential to benefit researchers, mentor teachers, novice teachers, and teacher training programs.